-- Create stories in a variety of media forms (video, audio, print). - Explore questions such as: - What is the relationship between the media and its audiences? - Why do we as audiences both love and fear the media? - Use media technologies to explore ideas and develop skills in media production.
+- Create stories in a variety of media forms (video, audio, print). - Explore questions such as 'What is the relationship between the media and its audiences?' - Use media technologies to explore ideas and develop skills in media production.

-- · class discussion
+- class discussion

 - reading and analysing media products

 - conduct independent research into topics of interest

 - learning production skills

-- developing and creating media productions
+- developing and creating media

+productions

 - individual and group work